PT By State Series

 Quality of Life Rating

-Oklahoma often finds itself at the bottom of state rankings when it comes to the quality of life.
+Oklahoma often finds itself at the bottom of state rankings regarding the quality of life.
 The state battles with crime, inadequate health care, education, and infrastructure.

 Despite this, Oklahoma does have a favorable cost of living, which sits well below the national average.